iTwin/viewer-components-react/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This repository contains a set of npm packages that deliver a React Components for use in an [iModel.js](imodeljs.org) application.
+This repository contains a set of npm packages that deliver React utilities (Components, hooks) for use in an [iModel.js](imodeljs.org) application.

 With the repository containing many different packages related to iModel.js, each one has it's own folder and README describing the package.